 I have three children.
 My youngest is disabled and I became his carer, prompting a reappraisal of career and life goals.
 Leaving work meant I was able to volunteer with disability charities and sign up for an archaeology course at Sheffield University – a long held interest that I had never had time to pursue.
 That short part-time course eventually led to a BSc and I graduated in 2018."

-Michael Farrelly is a lecturer in English Language at the University of Hull with experience of curriculum and module design at University level, of delivering high quality teaching and learning, and of assessment of student work.
+Michael Farrelly is a Senior Lecturer in English Language at the University of Hull with experience of curriculum and module design at University level, of delivering high quality teaching and learning, and of assessment of student work.
 He has experience of validating the degree programmes and governance structures of Higher Education institutions as an external reviewer.

 At the University of Hull, he also has experience of being on the Learning and Teaching Committee of the Department of English.
 In this role he oversaw programme redesign of the degrees on offer in the department and reviewed the process quality of module assessment and delivery.

-Mr Farrelly’s extensive experience in Higher Education settings qualifies him entirely to support Mercia School’s drive for social mobility and to see its pupils attend the very best universities in the world.
+Dr Farrelly’s extensive experience in Higher Education settings qualifies him entirely to support Mercia School’s drive for social mobility and to see its pupils attend the very best universities in the world.

 Ash Khan - Behaviour and Inclusion